getify/foi-lang/formalization-work/Foi-Specification.md

 ```

 An IO instance's identity is stable across evaluations; the executor may perform any side effect it declares, but the IO itself is not altered by being run.

+**NOTE:** Per-instance slot representation (§6.1.5).
+An `IO` instance's slot holds `< id, executor >`: an identity minted at construction via `Effect.Host.Counter%`, and the executor function supplied to `IO@`.
+The instance value itself is bare; all state is slot-resident. `IO?=` compares the minted ids, so identity is by construction rather than by executor shape -- two IOs built from the same executor expression are distinct instances.
+Composition via `~<` / `~map` constructs a new IO with its own minted id wrapping the composed executor; it does not mutate the source instance's slot, which is what makes repeated `%` evaluation of any instance in a chain well-defined.

 #### §6.12.3 Composition Via `~<<`